tripal/tripal/docs/user_guide/install_tripal/upgrade_from_tripal2.rst

       drush pm-enable tripal_ds tripal_ws

-9. Tripal Daemon provides automatic job execution and was previously a trip is now part of the main Tripal.
+9. Tripal Daemon provides automatic job execution and was previously a tripal extension module but is now part of the main Tripal package.
 If you had Tripal Daemon installed with Tripal 2 and you would like to continue using it follow these instructions.
 First, disable the module and remove the module directory.

   .. code-block:: bash